garrybodsworth/coda_network/README.rst

 **ntlm subdirectory**
 This is a copy of a portion of the code from python-ntlm http://code.google.com/p/python-ntlm/

+**mini_proxy.py**
+A proxy written using the new funky networking code that can connect to upstream proxies of the following type: noauth, basic, digest, ntlm.

 Fixes and features provided
 ===========================